sdiehl/wiwinwlh/tutorial.md

 executable entry point ``Test-Suite`` which defines an interface for unit tests to be invoked from cabal.

-For a library the ``exposed-modules`` field in the cabal file indicates which modules within the package structure will be publicly visible when the package is installed, these are the user-facing APIs that we wish to expose to downstream consumers.
+For a library, the ``exposed-modules`` field in the cabal file indicates which modules within the package structure will be publicly visible when the package is installed.
+These are the user-facing APIs that we wish to expose to downstream consumers.

 For an executable the ``main-is`` field indicates the Main module for the